alombarte/raspberry-osmc-automated/README.md

 	bash <(curl -H 'Pragma: no-cache' -H 'Cache-Control: no-cache' -s 'https://raw.githubusercontent.com/alombarte/raspberry-osmc-automated/master/install.sh') /home/osmc/.raspberry-osmc-automated  2>&1 | tee /home/osmc/.raspberry-osmc-automated/logs/installation.log

 The installation script will download all necessary files and will configure the raspberry for you.
-During the installation process you will be asked for your `RSS feed` URL, your IP and the mountpoint of your external storage (if any).
+At the beginning of the installation process you will be asked for your `RSS feed` URL, your IP and the mountpoint of your external storage (if any).
+Once you have answered the questions, leave the computer and do something else.
+The process is long, and if there is anything broken you will be able to see it in the `installation.log`.

 **Your mediacenter is ready!**